FlowFuse/website/src/blog/2024/08/using-lwm2m-with-node-red.md

 - **node-red-contrib-lwm2m:** Install the LwM2M contribution node via the Palette Manager in Node-RED.
 - **LwM2M Server:** Ensure you have a running OMA LwM2M server available and have its configuration details on hand.
 For more information, refer to [Eclipse Leshan](https://eclipse.dev/leshan/).

+*Note: In this article, we have used the Eclipse Leshan demo server for testing and demonstration purposes.
+It is not recommended for production use due to its security and scalability limitations*

 ### Configuring LwM2M Node

 1. Drag the LwM2M node onto the canvas in Node-RED.